FAQs

 How are Catholic devotions lived out in the school?

 The Catholic Faith is lived out in both small and large ways in an atmosphere of freedom.
 For example, we offer daily Mass, begin the day with a prayer, have an image of Our Lady and a crucifix in each classroom, pray the Angelus at noon, and pray the Rosary on Marian feasts.
 Moreover, students will have the opportunity to make a visit to the Blessed Sacrament periodically for personal prayer.
 Throughout the year, the liturgical calendar informs aspects of the life of the school, as we celebrate important festival days with delicious food and friendly competition.
 Thus, students will live the rhythm of the liturgical year, from Advent and Christmas to Lent and Easter and celebrations of the many feasts of the year.
-Most importantly, the faculty offers consistent example of professional men and women who aspire to serve God in the course of their ordinary lives.
+Most importantly, the faculty are professional men and women who aspire to serve God in the course of their ordinary lives.

 Do students use technology at Hawthorn?

 We are purposeful with our use of technology, which is a tool that can assist but ought not replace, what makes us truly human: the capacity to think freely and form meaningful friendships.
-In grades kindergarten through 5, we highlight habits of observation and the powers of memory and perception.
+In grades kindergarten through five, we highlight habits of observation and the powers of memory and perception.
 At an age when children are particularly impressionable, this approach fosters an appreciation for the natural world and the capacity for self-governance.
-In middle school, students use technology for particular assignments, such as typing essays.
+In middle school, students may use technology for particular assignments, such as typing essays.

 At all levels, students will be freed from the distraction of personal electronic devices while at school.
 The fruits of our approach to technology are the ability to think independently and concentrate deeply, as well as the development of a strong memory and the formation of genuine friendships.